yaxan/Facebook_RAPIDS_cuGraph/README.md

 3. **PageRank Calculation:** Computes the PageRank scores for each node, highlighting influential users in the social network.
 4. **Betweenness Centrality Calculation:** Computes the betweenness centrality scores for each node, identifying bridges or connectors in the social network.
 5. **Community Detection:** Applies the Louvain method for community detection, categorizing users into distinct communities, and calculates the modularity score.
 6. **Visualization:** Renders the network graph, color-coded based on community structure, using NetworkX and Matplotlib.
 It showcases the communities and highlights the relationships between users.
+The second and third graphs do the same but resize the nodes based on page rank and betweenness centrality, respectively.

 ![Visualization of Network Graph](https://github.com/yaxan/Facebook_RAPIDS_cuGraph/assets/41130598/345c9541-e713-44d6-8005-fb78bbbfdd0f)
 ![Visualization of Network Graph with page rank](https://github.com/yaxan/Facebook_RAPIDS_cuGraph/assets/41130598/38f2b53e-d353-41a8-b4b8-6daf1f5fcd45)